 How is this qualification structured?

-Learners must achieve the 20 mandatory units (75 credits) and the remaining 15 credits from the optional units to achieve a minimum of 90 credits in total.
+Learners must achieve 80 credits from the 20 mandatory units and a minimum of 15 credits from the optional units to achieve a minimum of 95 credits in total.

 How is it assessed?

 All units are internally assessed by the centre.
 Methods used could include:

 • interpretation of knowledge from direct observation of practice in the workplace